henrik-aq/Webknot/README.md

 ## Work method
 We'll work using a variant of Kanban.
 Progressive enhancement methodology is applied to ensure we deliver the best possible experience to all visitors of our website.

+We will work with Mobile First in mind.

 ====================================================================================